 - DSEK causes little change in eyeglass glasses prescription

 Corneal Transplants have become somewhat common in the United States as a treatment for damaged and cloudy corneas.
 Each year more than 40,000 people undergo corneal transplantation to restore their vision.
-If Dr. Confino finds that other methods of treating your corneal disease or corneal condition are inadequate to give you good sight, he will fully discuss the risks and benefits of corneal transplantation and take the time necessary to answer all of your questions.
+If we find that other methods of treating your corneal disease or corneal condition are inadequate to give you good sight, we will fully discuss the risks and benefits of corneal transplantation and take the time necessary to answer all of your questions.